Tsiri/RHEIA/paper/paper.md

 The following improvements will be made in future versions of RHEIA:

 - Including a sparse PCE algorithm, developed in our research group, to handle the curse-of-dimensionality for high-dimensional problems [@Abraham2017].
+To ensure a smooth addition of this sparse PCE algorithm in RHEIA, the ``pce`` module has been built by the authors, as opposed to adopting an existing PCE package in Python, such as ChaosPy [@feinberg2015chaospy].
 - Including optimization algorithm alternatives (i.e. particle swarm optimization, firefly algorithm, cuckoo search), based on the evaluated algorithms in our research group [@Tsirikoglou2017].
 - Additional models on hydrogen-based energy carrier (e.g. ammonia, methane) production and utilization in power-to-gas applications.